Click to view any of the images full screen and then use your back button to return to the story.

 I did two more laps – 31 and 32 – and suddenly, on the steepest ramp at the very top of the climb, 8,848m flashed up on my Garmin.

 But I knew that was wrong: I’d ridden the hairpins a couple of extra times for pictures, much earlier in the day and my maths had always said that I needed to ride 32.8 reps to hit 8,848m.
-The Everesting Rules clearly state that your height must be gained by riding complete laps, so complete laps it would have to be.
+The Everesting Rules clearly state that your height must be gained by riding complete laps, so complete laps it would have to be – at least until I was confident that I’d ridden 8,848m in that way.

 I descended and rode one last full lap, carried upward on a wave of euphoria at pulling through a situation that looked really doubtful for a while.
+I didn’t need to ride a full lap, but it just seemed more complete that way.
 I stopped at the summit and noted a slight glow behind the mountains to the east.
 Dawn wasn’t far away.

 For the last time I descended through those amazing, hypnotic hairpins.
 I leant my bike against the gate and hit save on both Garmins.
 My phone beeped almost immediately to say that the ride was uploaded and I quickly renamed it: Everesting #5: Stwlan Dam.